 Healing Lotion Bars – The Recipe

 Making these Healing Lotion Bars is super simple.
-The ingredients are readily available and although you can use a fancy mold like I did, you can also use a muffin tin or even an ice cube tray for shaping the bars.
+The ingredients are readily available and although you can use a fancy mold as I did, you can also use a muffin tin or even an ice cube tray for shaping the bars.
 But I digress.
 Let’s start with the recipe that, after some trial and error, I feel is just perfect!

 Set a pot of water on the stove and bring it to a slow simmer.
 You may also use a double boiler but I prefer using a pot of water and a glass measuring cup as a make-shift version so I can better see the action.
 This also makes pouring the hot liquid into the molds safer and easier.